 Ask anyone what the best credit card is and you’ll get a different answer.
-What works for them may not work for you, so you need to put some extra thought into what your spending habits are and what kind of rewards you’re looking to earn before you put in your next credit card application.
+What works for them may not work for you, which is why it's a good idea to put some extra thought into what your spending habits are and what kind of rewards you’re looking to earn before you put in your next application.

 Ever since the American Express Cobalt™ card launched, it instantly became one of the best credit cards on the market due to its unique features.
 The monthly fee is much more appealing to people as opposed to paying $120 for the year upon signing up.
 This model allows people to test out the card and earn bonus points while deciding if this card is a keeper.

 The 5 points earned on just about anything related to food is quite lucrative and is clearly aimed at people who enjoy eating out.
 2 points earned per dollar spent on travel and transit (which includes public transportation) is quite generous while 1 point per dollar spent on all other purchases is a nice way to round things out.